Strong first quarter marked by demand recovery and higher margins

 Core volumes in the Coatings, Adhesives, Specialties segment were up by 7.1 percent from last year’s quarter, particularly in the APAC region.
 In the first quarter, raw material bottlenecks resulted in the limited availability of products and curtailed growth opportunities.
 An increase in total volumes sold and higher selling prices had a positive effect on sales, which rose by 4.0 percent to EUR 595 million in the first quarter.
 In contrast, EBITDA dropped to EUR 114 million (previous year: EUR 130 million).
 Higher provisions for variable compensation were particularly responsible for reducing earnings.
 A positive volume effect and higher selling prices caused earnings to increase, however.

 With 2020 sales of EUR 10.7 billion, Covestro is among the world’s leading polymer companies.
 Business activities are focused on the manufacture of high-tech polymer materials and the development of innovative, sustainable solutions for products used in many areas of daily life.
 In doing so, Covestro is fully committed to the circular economy.
 The main industries served are the automotive and transportation industries, construction, furniture and wood processing, as well as electrical, electronics, and household appliances industries.
 Other sectors include sports and leisure, cosmetics, health and the chemical industry itself.
 At the end of 2020, Covestro has 33 production sites worldwide and employs approximately 16,500 people (calculated as full-time equivalents).

-Please find a table showing key data for the Covestro Group for the first quarter of 2021 in the side column.
+Note to editors: Below please find a table showing key data for the Covestro Group for the first quarter of 2021.